 - Garlic: For flavor, add in 3 cloves of minced garlic.
 It makes this chickpea soup super hearty and flavorful.

-- Dried thyme: Don’t forget the dried thyme to that authentic Greek flavor.
+- Dried Thyme: Don’t forget the dried thyme for that authentic Greek flavor.

 - Chickpeas: We are using canned chickpeas as the protein source in this soup.
 Add in 2 drained and rinsed cans.